 The Company maintains its cash accounts in financial institutions.
 Accounts at these institutions are insured by the Federal Deposit Insurance Corporation ("FDIC").
-Effective October 3, 2008, the Emergency Economic Stabilization Act of 2008 raised the FDIC deposit coverage limits to \$250,000 per owner from \$100,000 per owner.
-At September 30, 2009 and March 31, 2009, the Company had \$1,058,485 and \$121,042, respectively, of cash balances, including restricted cash, which were in excess of the FDIC insurance limit.
+Effective October 3, 2008, the Emergency Economic Stabilization Act of 2008 raised the FDIC deposit coverage limits to \$250,000 per owner from \$100,000 per owner through January 1, 2014.
+At December 31, 2009 and March 31, 2009, the Company had \$496,401 (which exceeded the FDIC insurance limit) and \$121,042, respectively, of cash balances, including restricted cash.
 The Company performs ongoing evaluations of these institutions to limit its concentration risk exposure.